 Wish: If a raider wins an item using this option, their Wish will be dated.
 For their next Wish contest, they will then lose to anyone also using Wish but with an older "latest Wish" date.
 This ensures a natural rotation for the most valuable drops, such as WF/socketed items, key Tier pieces, trinkets, relics.

-Upgrade: If more than one person chooses upgrade, the item is awarded based on the following criteria:
+Upgrade, Gamble, and Tier Set Bonus: If more than one person contends for the same option, the item is awarded based on the following criteria:

-ilvl the player has in that slot ; player with highest ilvl upgrade wins.
+ilvl the player has in that slot ; player with biggest ilvl upgrade wins.

 Random roll: in case of an ilvl tie, the highest roll (using EPGP rolling) wins.

-Trialists and Loot: All of these loot rules stand for both Members and Trialists on an equal footing, except for 2 specific rules applied to Trialists:
+Trialists and Loot: All of the above Loot Rules stand for both Members and Trialists on an equal footing, except for 2 specific cases applied to Trialists:

 Trialists can not use Wish on items.